 Exception: Chillers that are piped in series for the purpose of increased temperature differential.

-Boiler plants including more than one boiler shall be capable of and configured to reduce flow automatically through the boiler plant when a boiler is shut down.
+Boiler systems including more than one boiler shall be capable of and configured to reduce flow automatically through the boiler system when a boiler is shut down.

-C403.4.2.7 Variable flow controls.
+C403.4.6 Variable flow controls.
 Individual pumps required by this code to have variable speed control shall be controlled in one of the following manners: